 Since the budget of the Technical Assistance covers the remuneration of FLC unit, in order to avoid conflict of interest and to ensure the adequate separation of functions, the verification process of expenditures under PA Technical assistance for MA is to be implemented by external experts, in full compliance to the requirements of Art.125 (7) of Regulation 1303/2013 (CPR).
-The detailed description of the expenditures verification process under PA Technical assistance is placed in chapter 10 "Technical Assistance".
+The detailed description of the expenditures verification process under PA Technical assistance is placed in Chapter 10 "Technical Assistance" of the Programme Implementation Manual.